Table of Contents

 Final thoughts about making friends in a new city

-While new in Mexico City, I was more proactive than ever before.
+When I’m in a new city, I’m more proactive than usual.
 At home in the UK, if a friend had brought along a friend to a meetup, I’d always be friendly.
 But in Mexico City, I’d message them afterwards saying it was nice to meet them (only if it was, of course!) and suggest coffee sometime.

 Depending how confident you are, it can be hard to put yourself out there.
 But the worst that can happen is they’re not open to new friendships which is never a reflection of you!